 Choosing the Right Dental Plan for Employees

-- Employees between the ages of 40-59 appreciate a dental plan that covers more restorative procedures.
+• Employees between the ages of 40-59 appreciate a dental plan that covers more restorative procedures.

 Be sure to familiarize yourself with deductibles.
 This is the amount that members must pay before the insurance company pays for all or a portion of the costs.
 Deductibles vary.
 Lower-priced premiums typically have higher deductible amounts.
 There are also plan maximums.
 The higher the annual maximum, the higher the premium.

 Pick a plan with a large network.
 How many dentists will be in-network locally?
 When choosing a dental office, all age groups said that it was “very important” that that provider accepted their insurance.
 Make this an easy win by selecting a plan with a large network of dentists in your area.

 Do you have any employees that work in different states?
 Do they regularly travel?
 An affordable dental plan doesn’t mean much to employees traveling if it only provides access to a small, localized handful of in-network dentists.
 Make sure you choose an employee dental plan that offers both lower costs and a variety of provider choices.

 Regardless of the dental plan you choose, making the decision to give your employees dental insurance is the right choice to make.
 After all, prospective employees are paying attention to dental plans.
 Your business’s voluntary dental benefits can genuinely make an impact on retention and attrition.

 Delta Dental recommends that you consult with your broker or consultant when evaluating a dental plan.

 Editor's Note: Content updated January 2019.